 - IS: Otoko demo Onna demo Nai Sei is a manga about intersex people.
 The first two volumes are one-shots about various individuals, such as the female-identified Ryoma, who was raised male and ended up having her first period in her late teens.
 After volume 3, it becomes a Coming-of-Age Story and Queer Romance story about an intersex boy named Haru.

 - Megumi from The Day of Revolution is intersex, but was raised as a boy named "Kei".
 Upon learning about Megumi's chromosomes, it's decided that she should transition into living as a girl.
 Megumi originally hates the idea but comes to accept it.

 - Apos, the Big Bad of Mnemosyne is intersex (self-identifies as male), which in that universe is very handy as it gives him Immortality (a female-only ability) as well as the powers of an Angel (male-only ability) upon ingesting a Time Spore.
 Though it does come with Great Insanity and an unnatural pleasure from prolonged torture of his victims.

-- Ghost Talkers Daydream: Haru is revealed to be one, as part of her backstory in chapter 12.
+- Ghost Talker's Daydream: Haru is revealed to be intersex, as part of her backstory in chapter 12.
 It led to her being bullied at school and eventually caused problems in her relationship with Inspector Gada.
-All of which caused her to develop a deep-seeded hatred for other women, due to her own sexual inadequacy.
+All of which caused her to develop a deep-seated hatred for other women, due to her own sexual inadequacy.

 - Astra Lost in Space has Luca Esposito, who faced neglect from his father because his intersex body meant he could not inherit the family business.
 His body is later revealed to be a deliberate choice, as Luca turns out to be a clone genetically modified to have both masculine and feminine parts.